The Sea-Doo Switch pontoon boat is a groundbreaking product that has shaken the boating world.

 The problem is that many Bimini tops suck and are a pain to put up or down.

-The Sea-Doo Switch Bimini can be put up by one person, and to take it down only requires pressing two buttons on each side of the tower.
+The good news is the Switch Bimini can be put up by one person, and to take it down only requires pressing two buttons on each side of the tower.

-I’m just a little over 6 foot tall and had no issues standing and moving around under the Bimini.
-I could see someone at least 6 foot 5 inches having no issues either, plenty of headroom.
+I’m slightly over 6 feet tall and had no trouble standing and moving under it, and someone up to 6 feet 5 inches should have plenty of headroom.

 Other pontoons use aluminum siding and have so, well, since the start of pontoons.

-Sea-Doo instead uses a clear vinyl that they claim won’t yellow over time.
-This cuts down on weight, but more importantly it improves visibility for the driver.
+Using vinyl cuts down on weight, but more importantly, it improves visibility for the driver.
 You can see through the walls of your Switch, which is very handy when docking.

-Another benefit is that it’s easier to replace your Sea-Doo Switch siding, as it unzips and uses Velcro.
+Another benefit is that it’s easier to replace the siding, as it unzips and uses Velcro.

 Everything Is Modular!